tncrazvan/typescript-starter/README.md

     npm i
     ```

-- Run in development more with
+- Run in development with

     ```bash
     npm run dev